JRCSTU/wltp/README.rst

     AccDB
     MS Access DB
-        The original implementation of the algorithm in *MS Access* by Steven Heinz.
+        The original implementation of the algorithm in *MS Access* by Heinz Steven.

         To facilitate searching and cross-referencing the existing routines, all the code & queries of the database have been extracted and stored in as text